-Dr. Conzen earned her medical degree at Yale School of Medicine in New Haven, Connecticut, and completed her residency in internal medicine at New York Hospital-Cornell Medical Center in New York City.
+Originally from New York City, Dr. Conzen holds a bachelor's degree in political science from Brown University in Providence, Rhode Island, where she graduated magna cum laude.
+She earned her medical degree at Yale School of Medicine in New Haven, Connecticut, and completed internal medicine residency training at New York Hospital-Cornell Medical Center in New York City.
 She then received advanced training in hematology and medical oncology through a clinical fellowship at Dartmouth-Hitchcock Medical Center and in molecular oncology through a research fellowship at Dartmouth Medical School in Bedford, New Hampshire.
 She also holds a master’s degree from the London School of Hygiene & Tropical Medicine.

-Certified by the American Board of Internal Medicine in medical oncology, she joined the UT Southwestern faculty in 2019.
+Certified by the American Board of Internal Medicine in medical oncology, Dr. Conzen joined the UT Southwestern faculty in 2019.

 An established physician-scientist with multiple National Cancer Institute grants, Dr. Conzen focuses her lab’s research on the role of the glucocorticoid receptor in prostate, breast, and ovarian cancers.
-Her previous research at the University of Chicago led to the recognition of a role for glucocorticoid receptor signaling in breast cancer biology and, more recently, in cancer progression and therapy-resistance in prostate and ovarian cancer.
-Dr. Conzen also receives peer-reviewed funding from the Breast Cancer Research Foundation.
+Her previous research at the University of Chicago led to the recognition of a role for glucocorticoid receptor signaling in breast cancer biology and, more recently, in cancer progression and therapy resistance in prostate and ovarian cancer.
+She also receives peer-reviewed funding from the Breast Cancer Research Foundation.
 She has published countless academic articles, contributed chapters to several books, and delivered scores of presentations.

-Dr. Conzen is a member of the TBCRG endocrine resistance working group, and she previously served on the CALGB/Alliance breast committee.
-In addition, she has served as senior editor of Cancer Research and as Chair of the National Institutes of Health’s Cancer Etiology Study Section.
+Dr. Conzen has served as senior editor of Cancer Research and as Chair of the National Institutes of Health’s Cancer Etiology Study Section.